FrenzyExists/Nord-dotfiles-i3/README.md

 </p>

 ### Mousepdad and Keyboard
-I pretty much used the configuration explained here https://cravencode.com/post/essentials/enable-tap-to-click-in-i3wm/ and applied it to /etc/X11/xorg.conf.d/
+I pretty much used the configuration explained by [Cody Craven ](https://cravencode.com/post/essentials/enable-tap-to-click-in-i3wm/) and applied it to `/etc/X11/xorg.conf.d/`
-Creddit for configuration goes for Cody Craven :)2

 Also yeah, I use spotify, shut up